haseebanwar/create-react-pkg/README.md

   How Babel helpers are inserted into the Rollup bundle.
 If you select `runtime`, then you must add [@babel/runtime](https://www.npmjs.com/package/@babel/runtime) as a dependency to your package.json.

+  > Note: Babel helpers for UMD module format are always bundled.

 #### rollupOptions

 - **Type**: `RollupOptions | ((config: RollupOptions, options) => RollupOptions)`